You Got Served: Plot

-As David and Elgin start their own separate dance crews, Rico and Rashaan refuse to battle, staying neutral out of respect for both parties.
-Rico tells David and Elgin about the "Big Bounce", a $50,000 dance competition purportedly sponsored by MTV, which will provide the winning crew the opportunity to perform in a Lil' Kim video.
-Elgin sees this as a way to pay back Emerald and his grandmother.
-Attempts to bring Elgin and David together, particularly by Liyah and Rico, are unsuccessful as Elgin refuses to listen to reason and David grows tired of Elgin pushing him away.
-Later on, Emerald and his guards approach Elgin at his grandmother's home and throw Elgin inside of his SUV.
-Emerald fires Elgin from ever working for him again and informs him that since David called Emerald and begged him not to hurt Elgin, he gives Elgin “a few weeks” to return his money to him, warning Elgin that if he doesn't pay him back, he won't “walk, let alone dance again”.
+Separating, David and Elgin form their own crews.
+Rico neutrally tells both about the "Big Bounce", a $50,000 dance competition sponsored by MTV, which will allow the winning crew to perform in a Lil' Kim video and also allow Elgin to pay back Emerald and his grandmother.
+Attempts to help Elgin and David reconcile, particularly by Liyah and Rico, fail as Elgin repeatedly refuses to listen to reason, exhausting David.
+Later on, Emerald and his guards confront Elgin, warning him that he will become permanently crippled unless he returns the money to Emerald within a few weeks.